thomrommens/simplefactory/acgenius/CONTRIBUTE.md

+# Contribute

+The following avenues are worth considering.

+### Differentiate IP ACG sets
-- apply different set of IP ACGs to a different directory (now, all directories get the same IP ACGs applied).
+- Currently: all directories specified/retrieved, get the same set of IP ACGs applied.

-- delete a specified set of IP ACGs
+- Change: Apply different sets of IP ACGs to different directories.
-(now, all are deleted)
+- Effect: some directories get this IP ACG, other directories can get that IP ACG.

+### Paginate
+- Currently: no pagination for `boto3` calls is implemented.
-- add paginator - now smaller scale assumed
+- Change: add a paginator for managing IP ACGs at scale.

-- validate these settings.validation.ip_address.invalid themselves, for IPv4 format?
+- Effect: ability to manage many IP ACGs.

+### Update tags of IP ACG at update of rules
-- AWS currently does not support updating tags of an existing IP ACG.
-If that would become available, we could add a tag "RulesLastModifiedInAWS" to the IP ACG.
+- Currently: AWS does not support updating tags of an existing IP ACG.
+- Change: if that would become available, we could add a tag `RulesLastModifiedInAWS` to the IP ACG, stating the last update of the IP ACG rules.

-- validate the validation baseline too